ivpn/ivpn.net/src/content/pages/setup/linux-ipsec-with-ikev2.md

 layout: setup
 platform: linux
 ---
-# Linux IPSec with IKEv2 Setup
+# IPSec with IKEv2 setup guide

 The following Strogswan configuration is known to work: